Hello there my darlings!

 I didn’t follow a specific color pattern.
 If you have larger amounts of yarn than I did you can definitely go for a color pattern too!

 And that’s what I got in the end.
 I didn’t shy away from using the intense colors since this is for a baby and they love the contrast.
 However, you can use more subtle hues if you like.
-Natalia really liked the blanket!
+Our daughter really liked the blanket!

 I put the small balls of yarn that were left over after this blanket was done, to a tote and labeled it as before.
 It’s not going to stay small for long, lol!

 I am planning to repeat these steps regularly as times goes by.
 Yarn has a way of accumulating in my house.
 So if I do this regularly, it will hopefully keep my scrap yarn organized and I will always know if I have a small amount of a certain color when I need it!

 And since I know many of my crochet friends would like to have this cheat sheet, here it is for you to pin, print and enjoy!
 Sharing it with your crochet buddies on your social media would be lovely, thank you!